apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ## Setting Actor prices {#setting-actor-prices}

-**You choose the price and, in case of the rental model, free trial length of your Actor.** Apify can give you advice about the best practices of the most successful Actors, but at the end of the day, we give developers full control over the pricing strategy of their tools.
+**You choose the price and, in the case of the rental model, a free trial length of your Actor.** Apify can give you advice about the best practices of the most successful Actors, but at the end of the day, we give developers full control over the pricing strategy of their tools.
 You can browse Apify Store to see how similar tools are priced to give you an idea about any potential competing solutions.

 ## Promote your Actor {#promote-your-actor}